-The aim of this standard is to require an entity to provide information that helps the users of its financial statements in evaluating:
+The aim of IFRS 12 is to require an entity to provide information that helps the users of its financial statements in evaluating:

 - the nature of its interests in other entities;